Autonomous Region of Príncipe

 The Autonomous Region of Príncipe (Região Autónoma do Príncipe) is an autonomous administrative division of the Republic of São Tomé and Príncipe.
 Established on 29 April 1995, it covers the island of Príncipe and a number of small uninhabited islands around it, with an area of 142 km2 in total.
 As defined by the constitution of São Tomé and Príncipe, the Autonomous Region of Príncipe has a Regional Assembly and a Regional Government.
 Its population was 7,324 at the 2012 census; the latest official estimate was 8,420.
-It consists of a single district: Pagué.
+It is coextensive with and consists of a single district: Pagué.
 Its seat is the town Santo António.

 Islands

 The main island of the autonomous region is Príncipe.
 Smaller offshore islets are: